Lake Tahoe (530) 621-5842 or (888) 332-2876

 There are no restrictions on burning in fireplaces, woodstoves, and pellet stoves within El Dorado County.
 Please burn only dry seasoned firewood or pellets.
 BURN BARRELS ARE PROHIBITED.
 (View the Air Toxic Control Measure banning burn barrels statewide.)

 In conjunction with the local fire districts, the Calif.
 Department of Forestry and Fire Protection, and the Air Resource Board, the Air Quality Management District regulates "burn" and "no burn" days.
 Please check to make sure today is a burn day before you burn .

-Online Air District Burn Permit Application (Not required if burn pile is 4'x4' or less)
+Online Air District Burn Permit Application - BURN BAN IN EFFECT - NOT ACCEPTING BURN PERMIT APPLICATIONS UNTIL 9/5/2022 - (Not required if burn pile is 4'x4' or less)

-Online Cal Fire Burn Permit Application (for residential piles not exceeding 4'x4' - REQUIRED by Cal Fire until start of unrestricted burn season)
+Online Cal Fire Burn Permit Application (for residential piles not exceeding 4'x4' - REQUIRED by Cal Fire starting May 1 until end of burn season)

 Alternatives to Burning Backyard Vegetation

 How is the Burn or No-Burn Day Status Determined and Announced

 LEARN BEFORE YOU BURN - 1 page tip sheet

 Backyard Household Waste Burning - ARB